Vetrata "Il trionfo di Dante"-1292

-Above are depicted three episodes from Dante’s Inferno: Dante in the dark wood scared by the arrival of three beasts; Dante and Virgil ferried to the burning city of Dis; and the story of Paolo and Francesca.
+Above are depicted three episodes from Dante’s Inferno: Dante in the dark woods frightened by the arrival of three beasts; Dante and Virgil ferried to the burning city of Dis; and the story of Paolo and Francesca.
 At the top there is the Glory of the Virgin surrounded by angels.

 This stained-glass window is the centre of an intimate and private room of the Poldi Pezzoli house, the so-called Dante study, designed by Giuseppe Bertini and Luigi Scrosati.

-The choice of Dante as the main character of the work had a strong patriotic value for Milan, after the Five days insurrection against the Austrian in 1848, as well as for Gian Giacomo Poldi Pezzoli who, like Dante, was exiled for political reasons.
+The choice of Dante as the main character of the work had a strong patriotic value for Milan, after the Five Days insurrection against the Austrian in 1848, as well as for Gian Giacomo Poldi Pezzoli who, like Dante, had been exiled for political reasons.

 At the time, the work by Bertini was much appreciated for his technical skill in the use of large polychrome pieces of glass.